weedtech333/LUMINA-MD/README.md

 ## <a name="panel-setup"></a>💻Panel Deployment Guide⏳️

-Use this guide if you are deploying Lumina Md on

-**Optilink,Pterodactyl,Katabump, Render, or GitHub**.
+Use this guide if you are deploying on **Optilink,Pterodactyl,Katabump, Render, or GitHub**.

 ## 🔗 Connect With Us